Interviews

 The Interviewer Hasn’t Fulfilled a Promise

-Some interviewers may have made a promise that they didn’t follow through on because things got busy or because of some other unforeseen circumstances.
-Either way, hiring managers typically have a lot on their plate, so it’s not surprising for some tasks to get lost in the shuffle.
+Some interviewers may have made a promise that they didn’t follow through on because things got busy or some other unforeseen circumstances.
+Don’t take it personally.
+Hiring managers typically have a lot on their plates, so it’s not surprising for some tasks to get lost in the shuffle.

 In this case, send a gentle reminder.